danwalsh1/Agile-Project-Home-Automation/README.md

 	{"name":"kitchen","type":"lights","value":"0"}

-If JSON data going to have different fields and/or values, ESP32 skips such command and continues execution as per usual.
+**If JSON data going to have different fields and/or values(apart of last JSON field), ESP32 skips such command and continues execution as per usual.**

-*NB change value of "0" to any on a scale from 0 to 100 in increments of 1.*
+*NB change value of "0" to any on a scale from 0 to 100 in increments of 1.
+Values higher than 100 are going to be assigned 100 while values lower than 0 are going to be assigned 0.
+Any non-numerical or non-integer values are dropped and execution continues as per usual.*